wink2006/wink2006/README.md

 ## Hi there 👋
+*🌱 I’m currently learning in CSU*
+- 👯 I’m looking to collaborate on github
+- 🤔 I’m looking for help with C++
+- 💬 Ask me about zhe technology of C++
+- 📫 How to reach me: 18088936735
 <!--
 **wink2006/wink2006** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in CSU
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on github
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with C++
-- 💬 Ask me about ...
+- 💬 Ask me about zhe technology of C++
-- 📫 How to reach me: ...
+- 📫 How to reach me: 18088936735
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->